WillBrock/JiraTool/README.md

 # Jira command line tool

-This is an experimental command line tool that allows viewing, editing, updating and deleting jira content as if it was done on the Jira website.
+This is an experimental jira command line tool that allows viewing, editing, updating, transitioning and deleting jira content as if it was done on the Jira website.

 ## Features